-S6 Metabolism of lipids.
+S7 Metabolism of lipids.

 To name and understand the structure and chemistry of physiologically important lipids.
-To define the meaning of the term lipids, and to explain their distribution according to their role and structure; to know the most important representatives of elementary and complex lipids, biological important steroids, biological important terpenes.
-To identify essential fatty acids and to explain their characteristics.
-To explain the biosynthesis of polyunsaturated fatty acids.
-To explain biochemical mechanism and biochemical aspects of clinical disorders of lipoprotein metabolism.
+To define the meaning of the term lipids, and to explain their distribution according to their role and structure; to know the most important representatives of elementary and complex lipids, To identify essential fatty acids.
+To explain the oxidation of odd and unsaturated fatty acids.
+To explain the biosynthesis of long-chain and unsaturated fatty acids.
+To identify ketone bodies.
+Explain the reactions of the formation of ketone bodies and their utilization in extrahepatic tissues.
+Identify pathological conditions when ketosis and ketoacidosis occur.